Harshita-1520/Harshita-1520/README.md

 ## 👋 Hi, I'm Harshita!
-I'm a passionate data science learner on a journey to master the art of extracting insights from data.
+I'm dedicated to mastering the art of data analysis and data science, continuously expanding my skills to bridge theory with practical applications.
+I thrive on transforming complex data into actionable insights and am eager to contribute to real-world projects.
+Committed to lifelong learning, I'm on a journey to excel in extracting insights from data and turning them into actionable intelligence.

 ### 🔧 Skills & Tools
 MS excel | Python | MySQL | Pandas | Numpy | Scikit-learn | Tensorflow | Jupyter notebook | Tableau | Power BI